Silver Springs State Fish and Wildlife Area

 Silver Springs State Fish and Wildlife Area is an Illinois state park on 1350 acre in Kendall County, Illinois, United States.
 The park was established in the late 1960s and is named for the natural spring within its boundaries.
 The park has two artificial lakes and the Fox River flows through the northern end of the park.
 Silver Springs hosts a variety of activities including fishing, hunting, boating and hiking.
 The park has areas of native prairie restoration, a sledding hill and a seven-mile (11 km) equestrian trail.
 The prairie restoration areas hold many species of plants including lead plant, and purple coneflower.

 Location

-The Park is divided by the Fox River, with the northern area situated next to the Farnsworth House, designed by Ludwig Mies van der Rohe.
+The Park is divided by the Fox River, with the northern area situated next to the Edith Farnsworth House, designed by Ludwig Mies van der Rohe.
 The property that Mrs. Farnsworth bought frames part of the western side of the Park.
 One of the main access points to the park is a bridge that takes Fox River Drive (Ben Street in Plano), over the river, and to an adjoining road (Fox Road) that runs past the entrance to the park.
 In the 1960s when the current bridge was being constructed, Mrs. Farnsworth appealed to the Kendall County Board, suggesting a block to the bridge, citing ecological concerns among other things.